Jamessmith733/survival-pi-docs/docs/season2/shopping_district.md

 ## Currency

-This season, we're a little bit more flexible about the currency. **The owner of the shop decides what they want as a currency.** Most people like to use **Diamonds** or the less inflationary and fractional currency **Bitcoins**.
+This season, we're a little bit more flexible about the currency.
+Currently we're using **diamonds** and **bitcoin** as stated in the rules you have to be able to pay with both currencies at your shop, this does not mean it has to be a fair price though.
 You can invest in Bitcoin with the Villager at Spawn.
 You can also create your own currency if you want to. ☺️